 So, how does Gigi Hadid keep those abs in fighting shape?
 What's the secret to Rosie Huntington-Whiteley's toned legs?
 Click through the gallery below to see the go-to workouts of 14 top models like Gigi Hadid.

-Josephine Skriver is a fan of dynamic bootcamp workouts, rotating through toning, cardio, and boxing exercises at NYC hotspot The Dogpound in order to keep things interesting.
+Josephine Skriver is a fan of dynamic bootcamp workouts, rotating through toning, cardio, and boxing exercises at NYC hotspot The Dogpound to keep things interesting.
 She loves soccer and has told Vogue that Jasmine Tookes got her hooked on lifting weights.

-Candice Huffine gets her sweat on with a good long run.
+Candice Huffine gets her sweat on with a good, long run.
 She is a marathon runner and has completed the Boston Marathon.
-Huffine also created a size-inclusive activewear brand called Day/Won so people of any shape can feel good when exercising.
+Huffine also created a size-inclusive activewear brand called Day/Won, so people of any shape can feel good when exercising.

 The Victoria's Secret beauty says that she likes to blitz through squats to prep for a big swimsuit shoot.
 She's an avid gym-goer, too, emphasizing lifting weights.

 Taylor Hill is a regular at NYC's ModelFIT, preferring one-on-one sessions over a group setting.
 "I have to use a trainer because I cheat in classes," she admitted to us.
 "We do a lot of slow, muscle-targeting movements with gliding discs and two-pound weights.
-Almost kind of floor Pilates in a way, because we get on the floor and she puts resistance bands around my ankles and things like that.
-It's so hard—it doesn't sound hard and it doesn't look hard, but I could back squat, like, 85 pounds, and I quiver when I do this.
+Almost a kind of floor Pilates in a way, because we get on the floor, and she puts resistance bands around my ankles and things like that.
+It's so hard—it doesn't sound, hard and it doesn't look hard, but I could back squat, like, 85 pounds, and I quiver when I do this.
 I'm like, Oh my God, I can't stand up anymore because I'm so sore!
 It's amazing."

 Iskra Lawrence is a body-positivity champion and works to normalize postpartum bodies.
 She promotes workouts as a way to honor your body, building strength instead of trying to fit into any sort of body ideal.
 Lawrence uses exercise to de-stress and works on building back core strength after the delivery of her baby.
 When it comes to rebuilding her core, the model relied on P.volve's postnatal core workouts.
 P.volve also helps with balance and strength, she says.
-Lawrence also loves walking for its physical and mental health benefits: She's a big fan of long, leisurely strolls.
+Lawrence also loves walking for its physical and mental health benefits: She's a big fan of long strolls.
 Other ways she keeps fit are through yoga and breathwork.

 Hunter McGrady is a devotee of SoulCycle, the beloved exercise trend that will have you sweating with upbeat tunes.
 If you're looking for a workout that beats the monotony of hitting the pavement, take Hunter's advice and check out SoulCycle.